 The concept of development is closely related to the notions of growth and maturing; it does not happen without due care.
 Whilst the role of the school is of some importance in the development of these values, it should not be seen in isolation.
 The role of parents and the wider family, in some cases the involvement in a particular religious faith and in all cases involvement with society at large, will contribute in a variety of ways, to our boys’ spiritual, moral, social and cultural development.

 Our programme of study complements the school’s ethos and whole school ‘Values’ system by focusing on topics which will help our boys become responsible citizens, take steps to avoid and resist racism and also have the confidence to take risks and cope with adversity.
-It is a timetabled subject from Year 1 to Year 8, with common themes every half-term and lessons mainly delivered by form teachers or subject specialists.
+It is a timetabled subject from Year 1 to Year 6, with common themes every half-term and lessons mainly delivered by form teachers or subject specialists.
 Through work in lesson times and a range of activities across and beyond the curriculum, boys gain practical knowledge and skills to help them live healthy and responsible lives.
 National themes such as Anti-Bullying Week are incorporated, as well as other notable events such as Fair trade Fortnight and International Women's Day.
 Visiting speakers deal with topics including; E-Safety and Sex and Relationships.
-Our Year 7 boys enjoy a visit to Parliament to see democracy in action and our Year 6 boys look forward to the Guildford Flames ice hockey players leading a workshop on the dangers of drugs.
+Our Year 6 boys look forward to the Guildford Flames ice hockey players leading a workshop on the dangers of drugs.
 Through our assemblies, curriculum lessons, extra-curricular enrichment, and Religious Education, our PSHCE aims to enable boys: